Urban Studies

 Certificate

-In addition, students are advised about opportunities to acquire field experience in urban settings through the Program for Community-Engaged Scholarship (ProCES) and other programs.
-Those students with appropriate background and training are also encouraged to study and conceptualize cities via a comparative, international perspective, using the resources of Princeton's area studies and international programs.
+Students with appropriate background and training are encouraged to study and conceptualize cities via a comparative, international perspective, using the resources of Princeton's area studies and international programs.
+In addition, students seeking opportunities to acquire field experience in urban settings may consult with the Program for Community Engaged Scholarship and other University programs.

 Goals for Student Learning